 Our Tenerife cycling routes map

-Below you can see a map showing our four cycling routes overlaid on top of one another.
-If they don't all appear on your screen, make sure the "show all" button is clicked at the bottom righthand side of the map.
+Below you can see a map showing Epic Road Rides’ Tenerife routes overlaid on top of one another.
+If they don’t all appear on your screen, make sure the “show all” button is clicked at the bottom righthand side of the map.

 If you hate climbing, cycling holidays in Tenerife are not for you!

-Most of the roads either go up or down, there's very little in the way of flat Tenerife cycle routes.
+Most of the roads either go up or down, there’s very little in the way of flat cycle routes on Tenerife.
 What there is is not that exciting.

 But while most of the roads go up or down, at least the main roads (like those up Teide) are generally at decent gradients (just avoid some of the extremely steep side roads).
-This makes them accessible even if you're only moderately fit.
-Cycling in Tenerife is more about endurance than extreme fitness: you don't need to be a Contador or Quintana, you "just" need to be able to keep going for kilometre after kilometre!
+Cycling in Tenerife is more about endurance than extreme fitness: you don’t need to be a Contador or Quintana, you “just” need to be able to keep going for kilometre after kilometre!

-If you're looking for a rest day ride that avoids some of the major climbs you should be able to put together an easy-moderate route with a bit of planning.
-Here are some ideas:
+If you’re looking for a rest day ride that avoids some of the major climbs you should be able to put together a moderate route with a bit of planning.
+Here are some ideas for bike routes in Tenerife that take in a little less climbing.

 And finally...